minprog/programmeren-1/problems/rna/index.md

 ## Implementation Details

-- Implement your program in a file called `rna.c` in a directory called `rna`.
+- Implement your program in a file called `rna.c`.

 - Your program must accept a single command-line argument, which is a string of letters.